 Slide, Splash, Swim at Water Parks Across North CarolinaAdmission to Carowinds theme park also grants you entry to its Carolina Harbor water park Water parks are a hot place for families to cool off when summer sizzles in North Carolina.
 Find the slides and water rides that match your thrill level, or simply retreat to a poolside cabana.
 Here are 10 of North Carolina’s man-made watery destinations that are sure to be among the highlight of your day trip or vacation.
 Carolina Harbor at CarowindsCharlotte Carowinds theme park renovated and expanded its water park, formerly known as Boomerang Bay, transforming it into Carolina Harbor in 2016.
 Now the largest water park in the Carolinas, it entices for hours on end, inviting you to slide through the three different attractions that make up the six-story tall Blackbeard's Revenge or watch your kids frolic in Kiddy Hawk Cove, among several other new water rides.
 Or spend most of your time catching sun on one of the luxury cabanas, and cooling off in Tidal Wave Bay, the 600,000-gallon wave pool.Fantasy Lake Water ParkHope Mills This six-acre man-made lake, just south of Fayetteville, is a great substitute for a longer drive to the beach.
 All the fun is surrounded by clean white sand beaches.
 You can get your thrills and chills on water slides and a jump tower, or relax in a pedal boat or porch swing.
 On the shore, enjoy a deli, surf shop, and even six courts of sand volleyball.
 Great Wolf Lodge & ResortConcord Bad weather is no problem at Great Wolf, where there are a wide variety of slides, six pools, a lazy river and a giant water fort, all indoors.
 You can also enjoy an outdoor water park that’s open when weather permits.
 To make the most of your visit, you can book at room right at the lodge.
 If you’re not keen on getting wet, head for the games, arcade and tech center.
-H2OBX WaterparkPowells Point (Outer Banks) North Carolina's newest water park has opened, making a splash in summer 2017.
+H2OBX WaterparkPowells Point (Outer Banks) North Carolina's newest water park has opened, after making a splash in summer 2017.
 H2OBX brings more than 30 rides, slides and attractions to the Outer Banks, including Dune Runner, Riptide, Wild Horse Run, Calico Jack's Cove and many others with names that honor the region's storied coastal history.
 The water park is also affiliated with a vacation rentals company, making it convenient for guests to book lodging for their trips.
-H2OBX WaterparkGrab a partner and take the plunge down Riptide at H2OBX WaterparkJungle Rapids Family Fun ParkWilmington It’s a jungle out there at this family fun park between Wilmington and Wrightsville Beach.
+H2OBX WaterparkGrab a friend and take the plunge down Riptide at H2OBX WaterparkJungle Rapids Family Fun ParkWilmington It’s a jungle out there at this family fun park between Wilmington and Wrightsville Beach.
 There’s something for everyone, including go-karts, laser tag, mini golf and an arcade.
 But in the summertime, the big draw is the water park, which includes a million-gallon wave pool, a half-pipe waterslide, and the Jungle Rapids Superbowl, a slide that winds riders around a giant bowl and down into a lazy river.
 Lions Water AdventureKinston As the Kinston area continues to grow as a destination for grown-up fun, you'll appreciate being able to take the kids out to this water park.
 Let them soar through the zebra and lion slides, while the low-splash slide is great for the little ones, as well as the Kiddie Lagoon.
 There's also an eight-lane lap pool that's perfect for competitive swimmers and fitness buffs.Ray’s Splash PlanetCharlotte Operated by the Mecklenburg County Parks and Recreation Department, this indoor water park is a tidal wave of fun in any weather conditions.
 The 117,000-gallon park includes the three-story "Blue Comet" slide, a beach-like entry pool, and "Saturation Station," where you’ll find four slides, interactive water play and a tumble bucket.
 Sun Crest Water ParkTaylorsville This outdoor facility north of Hickory bills itself as an "affordable day of fun in the sun," complete with an old-fashioned swinging rope and a water slide.
 There’s also plenty of room to find a place to hang out in the summer weather and enjoy the relaxing scenery of the North Carolina foothills.
 Wet‘n Wild Emerald PointeGreensboro As one of the most popular water parks in the South, it offers a full day of family fun with more than 35 rides and attractions containing 3 million gallons of watery thrills.
 It might take a dare to get you to try “Dr. VonDark’s Tunnel of Terror,” where riders experience a 40-foot drop, back-to-back vertical banks, and two high-speed, 360-degree spins, all in complete darkness.
 There are also tamer choices for smaller children, plus a variety of food and snack options.
 Wet‘n Wild Emerald Pointe has been rated as one of the top water parks in the countryWhite Lake Water ParkWhite Lake Located about 30 miles east of Lumberton, this water park boasts a number of fun attractions for kids of all ages.
 There’s the Double Turbo Twister Slide, a 5,000-square-foot interactive wading pool and wet deck, and Bubble Bench, where hydrotherapy jets massage your back into a state of complete relaxation.
 Attractions also include a lazy river and a bumper boat pool.
-More FROM VISITNC.COMThere’s much to see and do in North Carolina, so read on.Play, Eat, Stay, Repeat at These Fun-Filled AttractionsFrom theme parks and casinos to amenity-filled resorts and an overnight winery, you can stay where you play at these North Carolina destinations.10 Dark-Sky Adventures in North CarolinaThe total solar eclipse brought large crowds to our state, but here are 10 other dark and glowing adventures you can continue to enjoy throughout the year.8 Fun Activities to Get Your Kids OutdoorsBreak your kids away from the TV and visit one of North Carolina’s state and national parks, where they’ll be surprised to find thrills of a lifetime.
+More FROM VISITNC.COMThere’s much to see and do in North Carolina, so read on.Play, Eat, Stay, Repeat at These Fun-Filled AttractionsFrom theme parks and casinos to amenity-filled resorts and an overnight winery, you can stay where you play at these North Carolina destinations.10 Dark-Sky Adventures in North CarolinaFrom exploring an underground gem mine at night to climbing a lighthouse during a full moon, here are 10 experiences that will eclipse your expectations.8 Fun Activities to Get Your Kids OutdoorsBreak your kids away from the TV and visit one of North Carolina’s state and national parks, where they’ll be surprised to find thrills of a lifetime.